 The Internal Medicine Residency offers two programs: Categorical and a blended Cayuga-Cornell track.
 Residents in the Cayuga-Cornell blend track will spend their first year in Manhattan training at the New York Presbyterian-Weill Cornell program before joining their colleagues to complete their final two years of training in Ithaca.
 Both programs have a strong primary and community care focus.
 Training will focus on helping residents develop the necessary tools to apply evidence-based medicine to their patients in a model based on continuous learning and quality improvement.
 At the completion of training graduates will be prepared to enter the workforce to fill needed positions and deliver independent care to their communities.

 - The city of Ithaca is located in the picturesque Finger Lake region at the southern tip of the largest Finger Lake, Cayuga Lake and is surrounded by 150+ waterfalls and gorges.
 The area provides all the benefits of a rural location including all season outdoor activities, a nationally renowned farmers market and wineries in an American Viticultural Area.
 Partly owing to its colocation with Cornell University and Ithaca College, Ithaca offers tremendous cultural, culinary, and educational resources rarely found in a rural locale.

 - Ithaca is well known for its world class cuisine, having more restaurants per capita than New York City.
 It is also noted for cultural diversity and scenic landscapes.
 Home to Cornell University and Ithaca College, the area is often ranked high in many magazines as one of the best places to live in the US.

-- Strong relationship with the newly established Cornell University Center for Health Equity will enable our residents to perform high quality community-focused research.
+- Strong relationship with the newly established Cornell University Center for Health Equity and MPH programs will enable our residents to perform high quality community-focused research.